sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 **TODO: linear mode, no BS smoothing**

 Well, that looks... odd.
-If you looked closely at the `Blend Space` settings in our aim offsets, you may realize that this is because we aren't smoothing between our additives.
-Characters in _Cloud Crashers_ have an acceleration speed of , so whenever we start moving in one direction, we reach our maximum velocity very quickly, and when we stop, we return to stationary very quickly.
+If you looked closely at the `Blend Space` settings in our aim offsets, you might realize that this is because we aren't smoothing between our additives.

+Characters in _Cloud Crashers_ have an acceleration speed of `16384.0 cm/s`, so whenever we start moving in one direction, we reach our maximum velocity very quickly, and when we stop, we return to being idle very quickly.
+The same issue occurswith our other additives when we turn, jump, or falls.

+By adding `Smoothing Time` to our aim offsets, we'll blend between additives more slowly, creating a smoother transition.
+Let's try some different methods: